 Address: 118 N Columbia St, Seaside, OR 97138

-Seaside Hillcrest Inn and Hillcrest House, as the name suggests, is on the crest of a hill in the middle of beautiful Seaside, Oregon.
+As the name suggests, Seaside Hillcrest Inn and Hillcrest House is on the crest of a hill in the middle of beautiful Seaside, Oregon.
 It has 26 units.
-Some are private rooms, while others are spacious cottages that will accommodate families.
+Some are private rooms, while others are spacious cottages accommodating families.

-The rooms and cottages are arranged nicely with a courtyard in the center, giving groups and families a great place to mingle, enjoy lunch on the picnic tables, play in the grass, or just have tea in the fresh ocean breeze.
+The rooms and cottages are arranged nicely, with a courtyard in the center, giving groups and families a great place to mingle, enjoy lunch on the picnic tables, play in the grass, or have tea in the fresh ocean breeze.

-This precious inn is only two minutes away from the beach and within walking distance of anything you could possibly want to see or do in Seaside.
+This precious inn is only two minutes from the beach and within walking distance of anything you want to see or do in Seaside.

-It is very child-friendly with complimentary sand toys, wagons, beach blankets, beach towels, board games, movies, and kids’ toys.
+It is very child-friendly, with complimentary sand toys, wagons, beach blankets, towels, board games, movies, and kids’ toys.
 They also have a cute little play area for children in the yard.
 They’re also dog-friendly too!